veyon/docs/user/introduction.rst

 .. image:: images/LogonDialog.png
    :align: center

 Enter your username and password here or – if given – the credentials of a special teacher account.
-If the entered data is correct and and a a login can be performed, the program will start.
+If the entered data is correct and and a login can be performed, the program will start.
 Otherwise, the login will be denied and an error message will be displayed.
 In this case you can try the login with corrected data again.

 User interface